Lastaapps/bc_thesis_code/README.md

 ## Tests

 You can run tests by executing `pytest`.
-The packages also contains base for Cartesian NAC-coloring search, the related tests are skipped for now as it is not yet fully implemented for every approach.

 ## Structure
 - `nac` - the code of our NAC implementation